Picking up the skateboard after almost 20 years is hard!

 See? fairly simple to understand.

 I’m not going to buy name-brand hardware.
 Even if I do I will most likely file the logos off of it.
-If it’s one thing I learned about life and general commerce is a lot of things in this world is pure hype.
-Also, as a skateboard is a reflection of who you are it shouldn’t be filled with company logos all over the damn place unless of course your are being sponsored by those people.
-Like my website I like to keep things ad-free!
+If it’s one thing I learned about life and general commerce is a lot of things in this world are pure hype.
+Also, as a skateboard is a reflection of who you are it shouldn’t be filled with company logos all over the damn place unless of course you are being sponsored by those people.
+Like my website, I like to keep things ad-free!

 The deck and hardware.

 For the deck itself, I purchased this blank deck almost 10 years ago and it has since sat in a closet during the summers and winters in an uncontrolled apartment complex.
 Years of such temperature shifts have taken their toll on the board with micro-fractures all over the place.
 We originally got this board because we wanted to learn how to do skateboard art (and I still do) but after seeing what happens to a board that just sits it brings up the interesting question of how long a skateboard can sit in storage?
 I’m sure in a controlled environment it would be perfectly fine.
 But life isn’t going to always be 70 degrees 24/7.
 There’s nothing that can be done to fix the stress fractures so minus well ride it until it breaks!
 The stickers are just me screwing around because I have a label printer and thought: